Neal Simon: Business career

 Simon worked for William Kent International (WKI) from 1990 to 1993 and again from 1995 to 1999.
 WKI specialized in helping large US corporations build their businesses overseas.
 Simon's clients included Alcoa, Rockwell, Kennametal, and Rubbermaid.
 During his time at WKI, he worked in over 30 countries and ultimately became the firm's COO.
 Simon also served on the Board of the company's joint venture in Rio de Janeiro, Brazil.

 In 1999, Simon left WKI to become chairman and CEO of USLaw, a national network of small law firms.
 USLaw was financed with $15 million led by UBS Capital, and the website USLaw.com quickly became the leader for consumers and small businesses researching their legal issues.
 The company gained notoriety for its offering online chats with attorneys.
 At its peak in 2000, the company employed 96.
 In November 2000, the company laid off 16 of its 96 people in a business restructuring.
 In late 2001, in the midst of the bursting of the tech bubble, USLaw was sold to Grand Central Holdings in New York City.
 In October 2000, Simon was recognized by Washington Business Forward as one of the top 40 business leaders under the age of 40 and in December 2000 he appeared on the cover of Money magazine.

 After leaving USLaw in 2001, Simon joined the Meltzer Group as its president and COO.
 In 2002, Simon started a registered investment advisor which four years later became Highline Wealth Management.
 By 2015, the company managed $1.5 billion and was one of the fifty largest registered investment advisers in the country.
 On July 31, 2015, Highline was acquired by Bronfman Rothschild.
 The Washington Post estimated the acquisition price at $30 million.

 As part of the transaction, Bronfman Rothschild moved its headquarters to Rockville, Maryland, and Simon was hired as chief executive officer.
 Simon's new partners included Sir Evelyn Rothschild and Matthew Bronfman.
-In 2015, Simon appeared on the cover of Charles Schwab’s Portraits of Independence, a collection of success stories in investment management.
+In 2015, Simon appeared on the cover of Charles Schwab's Portraits of Independence, a collection of success stories in investment management.
 In January 2016, along Matthew Bronfman, Simon appeared on the cover of Financial Advisor magazine.
 In October 2017, Simon appeared on the cover of Financial Planning magazine, for an article featuring the company's growth.
-In July 2016, Bronfman Rothschild was recognized by Financial Advisor Magazine as the second-fastest growing investment advisory in the country.
+In July 2016, Bronfman Rothschild was recognized by Financial Advisor magazine as the second-fastest growing investment advisory in the country.

 In August 2017, Simon hired Michael LaMena as president and COO, creating a new position in the company's leadership team.
 On March 26, 2019, Bronfman Rothschild announced its sale to NFP Corp.
 The sale was closed in May 2019, and Simon elected not to be part of the new company.
 During Simon's 17-year tenure as CEO, the company had grown every year.
+Simon's former company is now called Wealthspire.